analysiscenter/meters/README.md

 # meters

-`Meters` the way to create end-to-end machine learning models for recognition of digits on any meters.
+`Meters` is a framework for building end-to-end machine learning models for recognition of digits on any meters.

 Main features:
 * Convert images to blosc format
-* load images and labels (from csv, png and blosc)
+* load images and labels (from csv, jpg and blosc
-* crop bbox, crop bbox to separate numbers
+* crop bbox, split bbox and labels to separate numbers.

 # About Meters

-Meters has one module: [``batch``](https://github.com/analysiscenter/meters/tree/master/meters/batch).
+Meters has one module: [``batch``](https://github.com/analysiscenter/meters/tree/master/meters/batch)

 ``batch`` contains MeterBatch class witch include actions for preprocessing.